BTSpeake/aiida-chemshell/README.md

 ```

 If successful this will have created a code with the label `chemsh` which can then be used to run ChemShell jobs within the AiiDA workflow.

+### ChemShell with MPI

+It is important to note that the configuration of an MPI enabled ChemShell code differs slightly depending on whether the code instance uses
+the `chemsh` or `chemsh.x` executable.
+If you have a parallel (MPI enabled) build of ChemShell but are using the `chemsh` wrapper executable
+please set `with_mpi: false` as the underlying plugin will handle how to call the mpi runtime.
+If you are calling the `chemsh.x` executable
+directly then `with_mpi: true` is required to run parallel jobs.

 ## Examples